Black-box Backdoor Defense via Zero-shot Image Purification

 \section{Conclusion}

-In this paper, we propose a novel framework for protecting against backdoor attacks under black-box setting.
-In detail, we first apply a strong transformation on the poisoned image to destroy the trigger pattern, and then utilize a pre-trained diffusion model to recover the removed semantic information removed by the transformation to maintain the fidelity of the purified images.
-We have conducted experiments to demonstrate the effectiveness of our proposed methods in defending against various backdoor attacks.
-Our contributions include the development of an effective poisoned image purification method that does not require model internal information or any training samples.
-Our method enables end-users to utilize full test samples without discarding any, even when using an attacked classification model.
-In summary, our framework provides a promising solution for defending against backdoor attacks on black-box models and has the potential to enhance the security and robustness of machine learning systems.
-Further research and development in this area can build upon our proposed methods and expand the scope of their application.
+We propose a novel framework called ZIP for defending against backdoor attacks in black-box settings.
+Our method involves applying strong transformations to the poisoned image to destroy the trigger pattern.
+It then leverages a pre-trained diffusion model to recover the removed semantic information while maintaining the fidelity of the purified images.
+The experiments demonstrate the effectiveness of ZIP in defending against various backdoor attacks, without requiring model internal information or any training samples.
+ZIP also enables end-users to utilize full test samples, even when using an attacked classification model.
+Some future directions include designing black-box defense for other data domains and exploring other types of diffusion models.

+\begin{ack} The work is, in part, supported by NSF (\#2223768, \#2310261).
+The views and conclusions in this paper are those of the authors and should not be interpreted as representing any funding agencies. \end{ack}

 { }